The Vacancy Announcement

 4-07-05-05: "When an appointing authority proceeds to fill a vacant classified, nontemporary position through external recruiting, the appointing authority shall ensure that the public has the opportunity to know of and apply for the position..."

-4-07-05-05.1: "When an appointing authority proceeds to fill a vacant classified, nontemporary position by recruiting an individual who is a current employee of the appointing authority, the appointing authority shall ensure that all employees occupying classified positions of the appointing authority have the opportunity to know of and apply for the position.
+4-07-05-05.1: "When an appointing authority proceeds to fill a vacant classified, nontemporary position by recruiting within its agency, the appointing authority shall ensure that all employees occupying classified positions of the appointing authority or within the specified work units have the opportunity to know of and apply for the position.
 An appointing authority may specify a work unit or work units within the agency from which applicants may be considered..."

 4-07-05-09(1): "A vacancy announcement may not contain minimum qualifications that are less than the established minimum qualifications on the class description, but it may contain more specific requirements."

-As you are preparing the job announcement and considering whether to recruit internally and/or externally, look within the agency as a possible source of qualified applicants for your vacant positions.
-Motivated workers seek and demand growth opportunities for themselves.
-Take advantage of the situation to see who within your agency qualifies and would welcome and handle increased responsibility.
+As you are preparing the job posting request and considering whether to recruit internally and/or externally, look within the agency as a possible source of qualified applicants for your vacant positions.
+Motivated workers seek growth opportunities for themselves.
+Take the time to see who within your agency qualifies and would welcome and handle increased responsibility.

 Temporary employees can be considered as internal applicants if they have been selected on an open and competitive basis at the time of employment to the temporary position.
 Interns may be considered internal applicants if they have completed a documented internship with the agency within a two-year period immediately prior to the employment date.
 (NDAC 4-07-05-05.2)

-- Position number and title; and full time, part time or temporary status
+- Position number and title; full time or part time, and regular or temporary status

 - Salary range or hiring range